octetdesign/notion-daily-note/README.md

   - The URL of your fixed page
   - Required if “Fixed Page” or “Select on Write” is selected
 - `notion-daily-note.dateColumnName`
-  - The name of the date column
+  - The Name of the date column.
+Specify the name of the date column in the database page.
   - Used only if “Daily Page” is selected
 - `notion-daily-note.dateFormat`
   - The date format used for the page title